 Commentary: The use regulations established by this ordinance are designed to guide future development in the Town.
 The ordinance groups compatible and related uses, and, through this approach, promotes and protects the public health, safety and welfare.
 At the effective date of this ordinance, uses that do not conform to this ordinance inevitably existed.
 The continuation of these uses frequently undercuts the effectiveness of the ordinance.
 At the same time it would be unfair to restrict these nonconforming uses heavily.
 The best course is to bring about the gradual elimination of these nonconforming uses.
 This ordinance permits nonconforming uses to continue without any specific time limits.
 However, the ordinance does discourage further investments in these nonconforming uses and uses of a similar nature.
 Such investments would make these uses more, rather than less, permanent.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Structure and Lot Regulations